AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/011-my-own-prince.md

 "Sure they are.
 I was born a vampire.
 Most vampires are made, but I was born this way.
 The need for blood is strong, and I can't live off of human food alone but I can for a short time.
 Blood fuels our magic, we don't make our own.
 I don't breathe like you, but I do breathe."
 He said.
 I was way too drunk to understand so I just nodded my head.

 "How do you do it?"
 I asked as I picked up the Jameson and the fucking vampire prince plucked it from my fingers and downed it in one gulp.
+"Fucker!
+That was mine."

+He grabbed the back of my jacket and I knew there would be wrinkles I'd have to get out later.
+"Watch the jacket!"
+He patted my back and rubbed out the wrinkles even as he pushed me through the doors and out into the fresh air.
+He lead me down the sidewalk through the strip.
+It really was nice out here.

+"I don't do anythi
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMTA4NzYzMjcsLTE1NDgwNTEyMjQsMj
+eyJoaXN0b3J5IjpbLTE2NjE5NjA1MDMsLTE1NDgwNTEyMjQsMj
 A4OTMyMDE5OCwtMTI5NTk1NzUyNiwtNDU3NTQyNzI0XX0=
 -->